 For example, in 1890, the innkeeper at the time used to stand at the door on Sundays and give out free glasses of Sherry for people going to church.
 If you were to order chicken, you’d get the whole chicken, not just a piece.
 He was really, really welcoming and everything was in abundance.
 We wanted to go back to that.
 The food is honest and simple, with big and hearty portions.”

 The Olde Bell is laid out like a village with the main inn, which is the oldest part where the restaurant and the bar is, and 11 bedrooms.
-That’s where the locals and overnight guests meet.
+That’s where the locals and holiday guests meet.
 The auxiliary buildings are where the more private activities like weddings go on.
 Next to The Olde Bell is the malt house, which is a Victorian building that has five public rooms.
 It can be hired out separately or exclusively.
 Three of the rooms have balconies where French doors open onto the private gardens.
 The other two are oak paneled and quite dark, good for winter, with big, roaring fires.
 It also has 14 bedrooms upstairs.”

 — The Olde Bell interior